 The issues identified in the Consultative Visit were largely related to the inability to admit patients to the UHE facility and exercise the elements of the PIPS program of the facility.
 The go live of the trauma service will resolve many of these issues.
 We should see the well described PIPS process in place and actively identify opportunities for improvement.
-Attendance at the scheduled PIPS meetings will be monitored and feedback sent to the participants resolving the deficiencies related to attendance.
-Finally the implementation of the program will show the responsiveness of the trauma surgeons and other individuals on call for the trauma patient, arriving in a timely manner to care for the injured patient.
+Attendance at the scheduled PIPS meetings will be monitored and feedback sent to the program will show the responsiveness of the trauma surgeons and other individuals on call for the trauma patient, arriving in a timely manner to care for the injured patient.